Nature711/nature711.github.io/content/Efforts/Insight -- Interview Talking Points.md

 > **T**: We need a diagnostics tool to monitor cross-region performance and isolate infrastructure issues.

-> **A**: I built **Insight**, a Go-based service that performs non-intrusive black-box and white-box probes across services, breaking down latency into hop-level segments like gateway, proxy, and target.
+> **A**: I built a Go-based internal probing tool to monitor cross-region service latency in our distributed infrastructure.
+It performs non-intrusive black-box and white-box probes across regions, measuring both end-to-end latency and server-side processing time through our gateway and cross-region forwarding layer, and exposing them as metrics to Prometheus.

-> **R**: It’s now used by infra teams to detect degradation early, isolate faults faster, and improve observability without requiring any changes to business code.
+> **R**: This gives our infra teams a real-time, global view of inter-region health and lets us identify issues — like routing degradation or overloaded proxy nodes — well before they impact users.

 ### In 2 min